-Please refer to Landewednack CP School's behaviour policy.
+Please refer to the school's anti-bullying policy.

 6.7 Sexual Violence and sexual harassment between children in schools and colleges

 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.